Mithgol/phido/README.md

 * PhiDo currently uses [HPT](http://husky.sourceforge.net/hpt.html)'s area configuration file as the description of echomail areas.

+* PhiDo does not currently create any lock files, not does it lock files in use.
+Users themselves have to prevent their echoprocessors (tossers) from running when PhiDo is active.

 ## Installing PhiDo

 1. Make sure that **Node.js** and **npm** are installed.
 (Follow the “[Installation](https://github.com/joyent/node/wiki/Installation)” article in the Node's wiki.
 You may prefer [installing without building](https://github.com/joyent/node/wiki/Installation#installing-without-building), especially on Windows.)